dscp46/rpt-agent/doc/Protocol.md

 When an agent receives a valid message with QoS level 2 it MUST send back an acknowledgement with QoS level 2.
 Acknowledgements MUST be sent to the topic 'repeaters/<callsign>/v1/response'.

-An agent MAY NOT reply to valid messages send with QoS level 0.
+Replies to valid, supported messages sent with QoS level 0 is OPTIONAL.
+The control client SHALL send a message with QoS level 2 if it expects a reply.

-An agent SHALL not reply to invalid messages, or to valid messages that refer to an unimplemented feature.
+An agent SHALL NOT reply to invalid messages, or to valid messages that refer to an unimplemented feature.

 This acknowledgement SHOULD be sent after the command has been successfully executed.
 In specific cases, such as a system reboot, the response MAY be sent prior to executing the action.

 If the agent is able to send advertisements, it sends them to the topic 'repeaters/advertise'.
+#### Message format

 ### RCCP over LoRaWAN
 Use of this control channel is provided as a last resort solution, in case your repeater is not in reach of other infrastructure.

-The controlled device MUST support at least class B operation.
+The controlled device MUST support **at least** class B operation.

-Due to the constrained nature of this control channel, commands will be assigned a one byte value equivalent.
+  - **Commands** SHALL be sent on **port 1**.
+  - **Acknowledgements** SHALL be sent on **port 1**.
+  - **Advertisements** SHALL be sent on **port 2**.

+#### Message format
+A RCCP over APRS message is composed as the concatenation of the following:
+  - A 1 byte **Control** (CTL) field, which represents the requested command.
+Value of control word is defined for each command.
+  - A variable size **Arguments** (ARG) field.
+    - It contains the arguments required by specific commands.
+    - Its size MUST be between 0 and 35 bytes.
+    - If applicable, multiple arguments are separated by the character 0x20.
+    - Each argument byte's value MUST be more than, or equal to, 0x20, and less than, or equal to, 0x7E.

+This format constitutes the payload of a LoRaWAN packet regardless of its nature (command, reply, advertisement).

 ### RCCP over APRS
 Due to the nature of APRS messages (lack of integrity protection, lack of replay resistance), a message integrity tag is appended to each message.

-#### Frame format
+#### Message format
 A RCCP over APRS message is composed as the concatenation of the following:
   - A 3 bytes **Header** of fixed value "RC!"
   - A 6 bytes **Message Sequence Number** (SEQ) field.